 Smooth and creamy potatoes with flavorful bits of bacon and lots of cheese make a great Farmhouse Loaded Mashed Potato Casserole recipe!

 Mashed potatoes loaded with cheddar cheese, mozzarella cheese, sour cream, cream cheese, butter and bacon then accented with green onions makes one of the best side dishes out family makes.
-We make the best loaded mashed potatoes the most around holidays like Easter, Thanksgiving and Christmas, but they make appearances throughout the year too.
+We make the best loaded mashed potato casserole most often around holidays like Easter, Thanksgiving and Christmas, but they make appearances throughout the year too.

 Many times a year we enjoy our classic Farmhouse Mashed Potatoes, but sometimes you just crave more flavor.
 I absolutely love how smooth these potatoes are.